In closing, Wizards are a little lacking in loss at Cleveland

 “Just unforced [turnovers],” Unseld said.
 “We were just trying to do too much.”

-The Wizards led 42-40 at halftime, a margin that would have been higher except for 13 turnovers that the Cavs turned into 15 points.
-The team got sloppy down the stretch and the Cavs finished on a 8-2 stretch to cut into the Washington lead.
+The Wizards led 42-40 at halftime, a margin that would have been higher if not for 13 turnovers that the Cavaliers turned into 15 points.
+The team got sloppy down the stretch and the Cavaliers finished on an 8-2 stretch to cut into the Washington lead.

-The Wizards’ lead was four entering the fourth quarter as they once again rode the hot shooting of Kyle Kuzma (34 points, including a career-high eight three-pointers on 11 attempts).
+The Wizards’ lead was four entering the fourth quarter as they again rode the hot shooting of Kyle Kuzma (34 points, including a career-high eight three-pointers on 11 attempts).
 He added 13 rebounds.
 But he wasn’t enough to save the Wizards late.

 “It was more about us than them, honestly,” Kuzma said.
 “They made an adjustment, changed the defender on me, but we just didn’t execute.
 I think that’s just the biggest thing.
 Didn’t execute.
 Didn’t know what we were trying to get into and accomplish.
-Especially when the game’s on the line, you want to be able to have confidence in, okay, this is the play that we’re trying to get into.
-This is what we’re trying to accomplish.
+Especially when the game’s on the line, you want to be able to have confidence in: ‘Okay, this is the play that we’re trying to get into.
+This is what we’re trying to accomplish.’
 Just didn’t accomplish that.”

 Daniel Gafford scored 14 for the Wizards and Kentavious Caldwell-Pope added 13.
 Rui Hachimura finished with 10 off the bench.

-Lauri Markkanen led the Cavs with 23 points, Jarrett Allen posted 18 and 14 rebounds and Cedi Osman poured in 19 off the bench.
+Lauri Markkanen led the Cavaliers with 23 points, Jarrett Allen posted 18 points and 14 rebounds, and Cedi Osman poured in 19 off the bench.

 Here’s what to know from the Wizards’ loss: